reiryuki/AM3D-Zirene-Sound-Ryuki-Mod-Magisk-Module/README.md

 ## Optionals
 - https://t.me/androidryukimodsdiscussions/60861
 - https://t.me/androidryukimodsdiscussions/26764
-- You can reset the data by run at Terminal Emulator:
+- You can reset the data by run at Terminal Emulator (only for v2.8 and bellow):

   `su -c setprop am3d.cleanup 1`